-Action 5 - This action has been effective in preparing all students for college as evidenced by our increase in English passing grades, our increased graduation rate, and our steady A-G completion rates.
+Action #5 - This action has been effective in preparing all students for college as evidenced by our increase in English passing grades, our increased graduation rate, and our steady A-G completion rates.

-Action 6 - PLC core content leads continue to support their subject areas in the development of curriculum, aligning instruction and analyzing data.
+Action #6 - PLC core content leads continue to support their subject areas in the development of curriculum, aligning instruction and analyzing data.
 This has been effective in preparing all student for college as evidenced by our increase in passing grades, increase in graduation rates, and steady A-G completion rates.
+PLC leads are also attending site advisory meetings to collaborate with other teachers and leaders at the site.

-Action 7 - Mathematics coaches continue to support all math teachers in analyzing instruction and best practices, analyzing the results of assessments, and coaching teachers.
-Although semester math grades and math CAASPP scores declined, we believe this work is effective as we continue to work together to improve instruction and support student learning in the area of math.
+Action #7 - Mathematics coaches continue to support all math teachers in analyzing instruction and best practices, analyzing the results of assessments, and coaching teachers.
+Although semester math grades increased, math CAASPP scores declined.
+We believe this work is effective as we continue to work together to improve instruction and support student learning in the area of math.

-Action 8 - We continue to provide a variety of opportunities for all of our students to take Honors and Advanced Placement Courses.
-Our overall AP exam passage rate declined from the previous year which can be attributed to two factors: Students were on distance learning for over three-fourths of the school year and in the 2019-2020 school year, students were allowed to participate in a shorter version of the AP exam (one hour long) and they took the test at home.
-In 2020-2021, the College Board went back to the longer, more extensive AP exams.
-Action 9 - The number of students participating in our Linked Learning Pathways is 518, up from 461 the previous year.
+Action #8 - We continue to provide a variety of opportunities for all of our students to take Honors and Advanced Placement Courses.
+Our district's overall AP exam passage rate increased by 4.1% from the previous year.

+Action #9 - The number of students participating in our Linked Learning Pathways is 544, up from 518 the previous year.
 This action is effective as we continue to provide these opportunities for our students.

-Action 10 - We had 3,818 (5,264 duplicated) students taking a CTE course in 2020-2021 school year, up from 3,718 (5,150 duplicated) in 2019-2020.
-Additionally, the percentage of students being CTE completers rose from 17% (2019-2020) to 39% (2020-2021).
+Action #10 - We had 3,479 (4,820 duplicated) students taking a CTE course in 2021-2022, which is down from 3,818 (5,264 duplicated) students taking a CTE course in 2020-2021.
+However, the percentage of students being CTE completers rose from 39% (2020-2021) to 49% (2021-2022) and the percentage of Students with Disabilities who were CTE completers rose from 32.1% to 47.9%.
 This action was highly effective.